rahgozar94725/Subnet-Divider/README.md

 ## Features

-- Divide IP ranges into smaller-sized subnets
+- Divides IP ranges into subnets
 - Supports both single IP ranges and an input file containing IP ranges split by new lines
 - User-specified subnet size
-- Output ranges into a file
+- Outputs subnets into a file
-- Combine previous outputs by removing duplicate ranges and sorting them all together
+- Combines previous outputs by removing duplicate ranges and sorting them all together
 - [Optional] Split the output file into multiple files based on a user-specified maximum number of lines per file

 ## Installation